 Digital asset management and automated investment advice are becoming a feature in the offices of investment services providers.
 One of the major questions for the future of the industry is how much “human input” must or should be contained in a personal advice meeting or in securities transactions.
 Automated tools often have expensive development costs, but promise a cost reduction in the long-run, which can also be passed onto clients.
-It is however a challenge ensuring that the algorithms really run without a hitch and that processes are transparent for both clients and the supervisory authority alike.
 In addition to the general risks of the products it is also necessary to adequately estimate the risks associated with such tools.
 Last but not least it is also a cultural question of whether as well as which computer-based applications are attractive for clients.
 Providers that use such systems, may be subject to supervision by the FMA on the basis of the services provided using such systems (investment advice, receiving and transmitting of orders, trading, …).

 Article 1 para.
 1 no. 7 BWG defines trading on one’s own account or for others in specific instruments (in particular securities or many types of derivatives) as being a banking transaction that requires a licence, provided that the instrument is not being traded for private assets.
 On the basis of the current legislation, companies may not rely on this exemption.
 No. 7a in turn addresses trading in specific other financial instruments.

 In terms of the applicability of the activity of trading, it does not make any difference whether processes are (partially) automated.
 Therefore a licence is not required for the use of a trading algorithm, provided that trading is conducted solely for private assets.
 The broker or the bank, through which you trade, on the other hand does require a licence.
 Such a licence may also have been granted by an authority within the EEA, if the provider is active in Austria by means of the freedom to provide services or the freedom of establishment (notified EEA companies can be found in the Company Database).